 According to Affinity’s 2023 investment predictions report, investors spend, on average, 34 hours researching each deal.
 During that process, 75% of investors report using at least four data sources to enhance their research and findings.
 That’s a good start, but the process can be even more efficient.

-For example: nearly 60% of all deals still come from connections in a dealmaker’s existing network.
+For example: 45% of all deals still come from connections in a dealmaker’s existing network.
 That means they’re known contacts, sourced manually using traditional networking techniques.

 What if, instead of sourcing deals from each person’s individual networks, the firm was able to combine everyone’s networks into a single data pool?
 The result would give full visibility into the connections that every team member has, allowing teams to identify trends, opportunities, and streamline outreach processes across the super network.